Choosing The Top-Leading Home Security System Made This Easy

 When you compare the good with the bad you end up in a pretty safe neutral area with the Scout Alarm System.
 The biggest risk one takes in buying it is that they are new to the market.

-The iSmartAlarm iSA3 is fancy and affordable and was hard to find something wrong with it when testing.
+The iSmartAlarm iSA3 is fancy and affordable.
+It was hard to find something wrong with it when testing this alarm system.
 The main thing to know before buying is that it is a self-monitored system.
-Therefore, if you are away from your phone (on vacation or at work) and someone breaks in it is as if you didn't have an alarm at all.
-Like our #5 pick Scout, it has a modern design to it.
+Therefore, if you are away from your phone (on vacation or at work) and someone breaks in it is as if you didn’t have an alarm at all because the siren is coming from your CubeOne hub.
+Like #8 Scout, it has a modern design to it.

 More details of the iSA3 iSmartAlarm: